 II.
-Violation of the Separation of Powers Minn.
+Violation Of The Separation Of Powers Minn.
 Const.
 Article III

 At the heart of the integrity of election law is the goal of preserving the ability of voters to participate in genuine elections, thereby fostering public confidence throughout the election process.
+[This paragraph contains mere characterizations, legal contentions, and conclusions to which no response is required.]

 From voter registration, to the casting of votes, the counting of ballots and the PER, our election system must be free of partisanship.
+[This paragraph contains mere characterizations, legal contentions, and conclusions to which no response is required.]

 When citizens go to the polls to cast their vote, they aspire not only to elect their leaders, but to choose a direction for their state.
+[This paragraph contains mere characterizations, legal contentions, and conclusions to which no response is required.]

 However, the integrity of an election can be jeopardized and public confidence can be undermined when election officials exercise or exceed powers they do not possess.
+[This paragraph contains mere characterizations, legal contentions, and conclusions to which no response is required.]

 The separation of powers doctrine's role in this electoral process is significant.
-"Under the Separation of Powers Clause, no branch can usurp or diminish the role of another branch.29 The three branches of state government are both co-dependent and independent of each other.
+"Under the Separation of Powers Clause, no branch can usurp or diminish the role of another branch.
+The three branches of state government are both co-dependent and independent of each other.
 While they must find ways to cooperate, no one branch can unilaterally control, coerce, or restrain the action, or non-action of any of the others in the exercise of any official power or duty conferred by the Constitution, or by valid law, involving the exercise of discretion.
+[This paragraph and footnote 30 contain mere characterizations, legal contentions, and conclusions to which no response is required.]